code-with-bellsoft/raffle/README.md

     at org.graalvm.nativeimage.builder/com.oracle.svm.core.thread.PlatformThreads.threadStartRoutine(PlatformThreads.java:832)
     at org.graalvm.nativeimage.builder/com.oracle.svm.core.thread.PlatformThreads.threadStartRoutine(PlatformThreads.java:808)

 Currently the app only works on Linux!
-On Mac the app won't show the User Interface.
+On OsX the app won't show the main application window :/, untested on windows.

+Note: Not all files from the sdk are needed to run the application - for example libjfxwebkit.so can be removed, as well as many other files.